hapax/hapax.github.io/assets/teaching.md

 Everyone wins.

-The way to fix these classes, and make hiking fun, is kind of obvious: we should stop marching through the scrubland!
+The way to fix these classes, and make hiking fun, is kind of obvious: we should stop marching student through the scrubland!
-We should take them through varied and stimulating terrain, into the forest, or towards the strange rock formations in the distance.
+We should take them through varied and stimulating terrain, into the forest, through a canyon, and towards the strange rock formations in the distance.
-At first, lessons would be along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
+At first, hikes would be along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
-This would turn natural walkers into good hikers, and bring others along who may, with practice, become just as good or better.
-By taking them on real hikes, students would learn that hiking is not about the act of walking, but rather *using walking* to experience and understand the world.
+By going on real hikes, students would learn that hiking is not about the act of walking, but rather *using walking* to experience and understand the world.